Cost planning: basis for successful project completion

 - External service costs: External experts or partner companies (e.g. for special software solutions)

-- Administrative costs: office supplies, communication, internal administration
+- Administrative costs: Office supplies, communication, internal administration

 - Other costs: Unforeseen expenses and buffers (5-10% of budget)